 PMSE Sponsored Symposium

 Technical programs are truly the heart of the Division’s activities.
 Anyone can organize a PMSE symposium at a national ACS meeting.
 While PMSE focuses on polymeric materials, engineering, and science, broader material chemistry and science are commonly co-sponsored with other divisions.
 To propose a topic, please use the one-page Proposal Form below as a guide.
-Technical Program Co-Chairs are always happy to assist symposium organizers through either phone or e-mail prior to completion to align symposium within PMSE’s core audience.
+The Technical Programming Committee is always happy to assist prospective symposium organizers prior to completion of this form to ensure that the symposium aligns within PMSE’s core audience.

 Organization and Funding

-If your symposium has been approved, the PMSE Technical Program Chairs can provide a packet of information covering funding, deadlines, and checklists on the various steps necessary.
+If your symposium has been approved, the PMSE Technical Programming Committee can provide a packet of information covering funding, deadlines, and checklists on the various steps necessary.
 There are also additional resources at ACS.org.
 Details for PMSE funding are detailed below.

 Propose a Symposium